NetSuite Full-Stack Annual Cost

 NetSuite does not publish pricing.

 There is no list price, no public rate card, and no page on Oracle's site where you can look up what a 75-user mid-market instance costs.
 Every contract is negotiated per customer.
-Mid-market companies on NetSuite pay $260,000 to $830,000 per year in 2026 when you count the full stack.
-The license is 15 to 20 percent of that number.
-The remaining 80 to 85 percent accumulates across four other cost layers that no one consolidates for you.
+Mid-market companies on NetSuite pay $210,000 to $680,000 per year in 2026 when you count the full stack.
+The license is the smallest layer in that number — 6 to 12 percent of the all-in range, and one tenth of it at the $429,000 midpoint.
+The rest accumulates across four other cost layers that no one consolidates for you.

 This article is for CFOs and Controllers at $10M–$300M companies who are either approaching a renewal or actively evaluating whether to stay on NetSuite.
 It covers license structure, per-user rates, module costs, what's included and what isn't, and the mechanics of how renewal escalation works.

 Oracle pricing is per-customer and per-negotiation.
 That is a deliberate structural choice, not an oversight.
 No public list price means no public benchmark.
 Your competitor, your peer CFO at another $50M company, and your own renewal rep are all working from different starting points.
-Without a reference number, your leverage in negotiation is limited to whatever you can infer from indirect sources.
+Without a reference number, your leverage in negotiation is limited to whatever you can infer from third-party trackers and from what other buyers will tell you.

 The result: most CFOs renewing NetSuite in 2026 do not know their full stack cost.
 They know the license line.
 The rest arrives as separate invoices, separate renewal conversations, and a headcount cost that appears on the payroll report rather than the software budget.